Firland Sanatorium: Final years

 Firland's nursing staff dwindled to 1/3 of its previous size during World War II, as nurses left to help war efforts.
 The case finding program was eliminated due to a lack of funds and available staff.
 The occupational therapy program grew to include scale-model aircraft production, to be used as teaching tools about enemy planes.
 Other patients knit clothing for soldiers.

 In 1943 King County took over Firland's operations and, in 1947, moved the hospital to its new campus in a decommissioned Naval Hospital at 15th Avenue NE and 150th Street in Seattle.
 The number of beds increased to a total of 1350, allowing every person on the waitlist to be admitted at once.
 Three new antibiotic drugs were introduced to the cure for tuberculosis in 1947: Streptomycin, Para-amino Salicylic Acid, and isoniazid.
 Tuberculosis was quick to become antibiotic-resistant, so rest and nutrition remained on the treatment plan.
 The average stay at Firland had been cut in half by 1954, and mortality rates dropped from 31% in 1948 to 6% in 1954.
 National officials called Firland "one of the most outstanding sanatoria in the country".
+In 1957, only 600 of Firland's 1,310 beds were occupied by patients.
 Patients at Firland began to behave with less docility than in the past due to the high recovery rates and changing social expectations after World War II.
 Ward rules were relaxed, such as the extreme separation of sexes.
 Patient needs were addressed by newly hired social workers, psychologists, and psychiatrists.